 Yellow Rattle Seed

-Sorry..
-We have sold out of single varitey Yellow Rattle Seed but our wildflower only mixes have 20% yellow rattle in the mix.
+Sorry due to demand we have sold out of 2019 single variety Yellow Rattle Seed but our wildflower only mixes have 20% yellow rattle in the mix.

 Usually this will be seen in the meadows from Early March in the south and April in the northern counties and Scotland.
 Its preferred habitat is neutral/acidic grassland, mowed late every year.
 It is found from Sweden to France and its flowering period is between May and July.
 The seed is easily sowed into existing grassland and is ideal for improving diversity for habitat creation.

 It can be difficult to grow but when the conditions are right it will spread rapidly.
 The seed germinates on the surface of the soil in February or March.
 At this time of year the seed will have been resting for 6 months and would have stratified due to chilling between 10 to 5 degrees Celsius.
 Leaving the seeds refrigerated for 6 weeks is also effective.